SlyrisOrg/rtype-api-js/README.md

 *Still in development*

-> **Note**: this guide assumes you are conscious of what you are doing due of the liberty offer by the API.
+> **Note**: "this" guide assumes you are conscious of what you are doing due of the liberty offer by the API.

 ## Introduction